You've been using the wrong map for your self-development journey.

 By recognizing your type’s somatic patterns, you gain access to a powerful pathway for healing that goes beyond cognitive understanding.

-Practice: Spend five minutes in quiet awareness of your body.
+Try this: Spend five minutes in quiet awareness of your body.
 Where do you feel tension, numbness, or energy?
 How might these sensations connect to your Enneagram type’s core challenges?

 4. Breaking Free From Spiritual Bypassing